Org Chart Page

 To access the Org Chart page, select the option from the navigation tab.
 The navigation tab location of the Org Chart page will differ depending on where the administrator configured the page to appear in the portal.
 Note: If there is no navigation link for the org chart in any of the navigation tabs, then the link may not have been added yet by the administrator.
 Contact your system administrator to add the link to a navigation tab.

-Note: To enable Cornerstone HR, Succession, or View, contact Global Product Support.
+Note: To enable Cornerstone HR, Succession, or View, contact Global Customer Support.

 |PERMISSION NAME||PERMISSION DESCRIPTION||CATEGORY|